 - How is Coats disease treated?

-– Managing with sight in only one eye
+- How does someone manage with sight in only one eye?

-Coats disease only affects the eye and does not affect any other parts of the body, so people with Coats disease are otherwise generally healthy.
+Coats disease only affects the health of the eye so people with the condition are otherwise generally healthy.

 Coats disease causes retinal capillaries to develop incorrectly.
 They become wider (dilated) and twisted, which make them more noticeable when the inside of the eye is examined.
 The medical term for these changes is telangiectasia.

-As well as the retinal capillaries becoming dilated, they also become weak and leaky.
+As well as becoming dilated, the retinal capillaries also become weak and leaky.
 This causes some of the fluid from the blood to leak out of the vessels and into the retina.
-This fluid builds up in the retina and causes it to become waterlogged (swollen).
-Eventually, exudates (lipids which have leaked out of the vessels) build up underneath the retina, causing a yellow appearance in the affected area.
+This fluid builds up in the retina and causes it to become swollen.
+Eventually, exudates (proteins and lipids which have leaked out of the vessels) build up underneath the retina, causing a yellow appearance in the affected area.

 Where there are areas of exudates and telangiectasia, the retina won’t be able to work properly.
-This in turn will mean sight in this part of vision won’t be clear.
+This in turn may affect your sight.

 Coats disease has different stages depending on how it is affecting the retinal capillaries and retina:

-Stage 1: Telangiectasia (dilated and twisted capillaries) which is causing minimal change to the retina and to vision.
+Stage 1: Telangiectasia (dilated and twisted capillaries) which cause minimal change to the retina and to vision.

-Stage 2: Telangiectasia and exudates which cause increased changes to the retina and some changes in vision.
+Stage 2: Telangiectasia and exudates which cause increased changes to the retina and, if uncontrolled, may lead to changes in vision.

 Stage 3: Large areas of swelling with retinal detachment.
 Vision is likely to be poor at this stage.